replikativ/datahike/README.md

 be used as a drop-in replacement for a subset of it.
 The goal of datahike is not to provide an open-source reimplementation of Datomic, but it is part of the [replikativ](https://github.com/replikativ) toolbox to build distributed data management solutions.
+We have spoken to many clients and Clojure developers, who tried to stay away from Datomic because of its proprietary nature and we think in this regard datahike and datomic can very much complement each other.

 Some differences are:

-- datahike runs locally on one peer, (a transactor might be provided in the future)
+- datahike runs locally on one peer.
+A transactor might be provided in the future and can also be realized through any linearizing write mechanism, e.g.
+  Apache Kafka.
+If you are interested, please contact us.
-- datahike provides the database as a transparent value, i.e. you can directly access the index datastructures (hitchhiker-tree) and leverage their persistent nature for replication
+- datahike provides the database as a transparent value, i.e. you can directly access the index datastructures (hitchhiker-tree) and leverage their persistent nature for replication.
+These internals are not guaranteed to stay stable, but provide useful insight into what is going on and can be optimized.
 - datahike does not provide historical information out of the box yet
 - datahike does not provide an API for transactor functions yet
 - datomic provides timeouts

-datahike's query engine comes from [datascript](https://github.com/tonsky/datascript).
+datahike's query engine and most of its codebase comes from [datascript](https://github.com/tonsky/datascript).
 The differences to Datomic are documented there.